 We work with the families in a collaborative manner, and together we have also produced movies inspired by the children and Dads.
 If you work in a school, or have a child at Primary and would like us to come work with you, then please get in touch, email Hello@dadsrock.org.uk.

 Over 80% of men will become fathers at some point in their life.
 Whilst this is a huge percentage, there is very little in life that prepares young men for becoming dads.
 The aim of our work in Secondary schools is to address this by starting the conversation on what it means to be a Dad today.
-We aim to challenge stereotypes and question the difference between Dads and Mums, looking at gender equality.
+We aim to discuss and challenge stereotypes to question the difference between Dads and Mums, with a focus on gender equality.